-To start an IDL ActiveX application if you have exported an IDL distribution using the IDL Project interface, change directories to the application\bin.x86 directory (where application is the name of the directory that contains your exported distribution) and double-click on the executable file.
+To start an IDL ActiveX application if you have exported an IDL distribution using the IDL Project interface, change directories to the application\bin.platform directory (where application is the name of the directory that contains your exported distribution and platform is the platform-specific bin directory) and double-click on the executable file.

-The executable file must reside in the bin\bin.x86 subdirectory of your exported application distribution.
+The executable file must reside in the bin\bin.platform subdirectory of your exported application distribution.
 For your users' convenience, you may want to create a Windows shortcut to the executable file in another location.